 “They do an amazing job fitting the dance training into our curricula,” says Elaine Pino, a veteran teacher at Gonzalez Community School.
 “My daughter, Sydney, is in her 4th year of NDINM and she’ll often tell me, ‘Oh, I know that from dance!’”

-And it’s fun, which might be one of the most important keys to NDINM’s success.
+And it’s consistently positive, which might be one of the most important keys to NDINM’s success.
 14 year-old Nicole, a member of NDINM’s elite Celebration dance team, agrees.
 “It’s a great opportunity to learn how to dance and how to focus yourself and enjoy yourself in a new way,” she says.
 “We’re like a family.
 We connect and help each other out.”

 Performances will be held this month.
 Check out the calendar for dates and purchase tickets here.
 If you’d like to support this organization, you can donate online.
 You can also teach!
 Recruiting more teachers allows NDINM to expand its reach.
 New teachers are trained in the organization’s pedagogical style through a paid apprenticeship program, which is a rare opportunity.
 Learn more here.